GPS18 + FreeBSD

 Software installation

-It seems to be acknowledged that FreeBSD is currently the best operating system for accurate time keeping, so that's what installed having no other particular preference.
+At the time of starting (around 2006) it seemed to be acknowledged that FreeBSD was the best operating system for accurate time keeping, so that's what installed having no other particular preference.
+Today, Linux may be equally as good - I haven't compared the two.
 It is also possible to use the same hardware with Linux 2.6, and Philip M White has described how to do this.

 The FreeBSD formal documentation is here.